 Obstacle courses are such fun for kids, and a great way to get them off the couch and active.
 Ask them to run around the garden a few times, and you’ll get no response, but challenge them to an obstacle course, and they are ready and waiting at the start line before you’ve finished the sentence!
-Get them involved in helping you build it too – get active with these fun obstacle course ideas for kids.
+Get active with these fun obstacle course ideas for kids – and get them to help you build it too!

 Kids of all ages (and plenty of adults too!) seem to love obstacle courses.
 Maybe it’s the variety of obstacles, or the fun of slithering on the ground under nets, or walking tightropes, or getting wet, or just the thrill of running against the clock – either way, they’re generally a winner with kids, and you are guaranteed much laughter, from you and them!

-Kids also love creating obstacle courses, so challenge them to use their imagination with objects, garden toys etc. that you have lying around at home, to come up with exciting new challenges.
-Remember, the only limit is their imagination – anything goes!
+Kids also love creating obstacle courses, so challenge them to use their imagination with objects, garden toys, etc that you have lying around at home, to come up with exciting new challenges.
+Remember, the only limit is their imagination, and anything goes – but here are some obstacle course ideas to get you started!

-We’ve got a few ideas here, for objects to consider, and options for using them.
-You can use any variety/combination of these and as many/little as you like.
+We’ve got a few ideas here, for objects to consider, and options for how to use them.
+You can use any variety or combination of these and as many or as little as you like.

 Once your course is assembled, get an older kid to demonstrate each obstacle’s requirements, and then it’s just a matter of sitting back with your stopwatch, and enjoying the fun.